cloud-gov/product/customerQuotes.md

 > "I really appreciate the work Cloud.gov does to provide DDoS protection for us.
 We're a small team and having someone provide that service helps me sleep better."

-> "Having now experienced launching government services on ~FCS~ other government infrastructure, I am completely in awe.
+> "Having now experienced launching government services on other government infrastructure, I am completely in awe.
 I'm not sure I have words for how much better the experience is.
 Everything just works.
 Everything is at my fingertips.
 I don't have operate my infrastructure via voice command that I have to create a calendar event to use."

 > "Cloud.gov has been great to deal with and would agree we are swimming with the current when using the platform."

 > "Cloud.gov remains one of the top (if not the top) [agency-approved] custom application hosting environments."

-> "Seamless maintenance and application uptime is big plus and greatly appreciated"
+> "Seamless maintenance and application uptime is big plus and greatly appreciated."

 > "We love Cloud.gov.
-If we didn't have Cloud.gov, we'd have to hire like six more people"
+If we didn't have Cloud.gov, we'd have to hire like six more people."

 > "For us, Cloud.gov is like the duck on a pond, we see it  moving placidly along, but under the water there is a lot of work going on.

 > "A strength of Cloud.gov is how easy it is to make applications go live.
-It
-> took one day to push an application as a proof of concept on Cloud.gov which exceeded their expectations."
+It took one day to push an application as a proof of concept on Cloud.gov which exceeded their expectations."

-> "One of the biggest benefits of Cloud.gov is the ceiling on billing in AWS"
+> "One of the biggest benefits of Cloud.gov is the ceiling on billing in AWS."

 ## Pages